• Skip to primary navigation

 This recipe does not freeze well.

 Expert tip: Don't leave this delicious side dish at room temperature more than an hour or two.
-Mayonnaise is notorious for going bad in the heat.
+Mayonnaise is notorious for going bad in the heat during the summer months.
+Throw it out if you're not sure.

 • Summer is hot!
 Recipes like this classic pea salad were developed because they are quick, easy, and aren't going to heat up the kitchen.
 If you know you're going to make it in the afternoon you'd cook extra bacon in the morning while it was still cool - problem solved.